erhard/ruvi/readme.txt

-RuVi
+ ruViMux

-RubyVim is an IDE for Ruby and Ruby on Rails based on plugins around vim and screen
+RubyVim is an IDE for Ruby and Ruby on Rails based on plugins around vim and tmux

 All the plugins can do a lot of more things as described here.
 The aim of this project is a testdriven workflow for Ruby on Rails with screen and vim.
 So only those things are explained what I think is usefull (If You have suggestions mail...)